AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Firms investing abroad; policy enclaves enticing exporters.

-Comparative advantage · tariffs · fair trade
+Comparative advantage · tariffs

-Specialization logic versus protection versus ethical pricing experiments.
+Specialization logic versus protection on imports.

 Group E · Industrial change & sustainability

-Deindustrialization · Rust Belt · brownfield
+Deindustrialization · Rust Belt

-Sustainable development · environmental justice · circular economy
+Sustainable development · environmental justice

 Triad sustainability with equity guardrails.

-Save your Unit 7 progress
+Unit 7 FAQ

-What is AP Human Geography Unit 7?
+What is AP Human Geography Unit 7 about?

 What is the difference between GDP, GNI, HDI, and Gini?